zverok/zverok.github.io/_posts/2020-11-19-arg_defaults.md

   private

   def default_order
-    # some complicated calculation, depending on object's state
+    # some complicated calculation, depending on the object's state
   end
 end
 ```